gloriabenoit/DNAnexus-GWAS/docs/plink.md

 The files will be stored in a new directory named `plink_statistics_BMI`, locally this time, containing all of the summary statistics per chromosome.
 The combination of all of them will be located at the same level as `plink_statistics_BMI`, making it easier to find.

+> Although the result files are quite big, their download should only take around 5 minutes.

 Congratulations, you have successfully completed a GWAS using PLINK2 on DNAnexus!